Guidelines and Handbooks for Free Download

 - Guidelines on how to organise a Young Event Management Programme (YEMP)

-- Environmental protection and Climate Change: Food for thought for Associations, Choirs and Singers (English)
+- Environmental protection and Climate Change: Food for thought – Catalogue of questions for choral organisations, choirs and singer who want to include environmental measures in their daily work.

-- Denkanstöße für Vereine und Chöre zum Thema Umweltschutz und Klimawandel (German)
+- Denkanstöße zum Thema Umweltschutz und Klimawandel [DE] – Für Chororganisationen, Chöre und Sänger*Innen.

 SHIFT - Material for Cultural Leaders